 The practical way to stay in Fort Myers Beach is to do it with homelike vacation rentals.
 It’s will be easy to enjoy sunsets, water sports and everything this town has to offer.
 Two nights at Two Bedroom Suite will cost about $700 depending on your dates and the actual accommodation.

 Interested in live music in the evening, waterfront dining, or the best pizza on the beach?
 In that case, you will love Matanzas on the Bay.
 Try the Deluxe, a cheese pizza topped with pepperoni, sausage, bacon, ham, green peppers, red onion, mushrooms, and black olives.

 14) Fort Lauderdale

-This city is known for its boating canals and beaches.
+Fort Lauderdale is known for its beautiful beaches, warm weather, and waterways.
 It’s 25 miles north of Miami along the Atlantic Ocean.
 Try the gondola rides on the canals or go shopping on Las Olas Boulevard.

 15) Marco Island

 Marco Island is a barrier island linked to the mainland by bridges south of Naples.
 It houses beaches, resorts, golf courses, and a network of waterways.
 It’s just a short drive from Florida Everglades.